Security and Compliance

 From your web application running in a user’s browser (Checkout Page), PaySimple securely collects payment information and returns a representative Checkout Token.
 This is accomplished via PaySimpleJS.
 This token, along with any other form data you wish to include, is then submitted by the browser to your Server.

 Using the token, your server-side code makes a request to the PaySimple API to create a charge and complete the payment.
-Tokenization ensures that no cardholder data ever touches your servers, which keeps these servers out of scope for PCI compliance.
+Tokenization ensures that no cardholder data ever touches your servers.

 📘